robcast/digilib/doc/src/site/markdown/digilib-short.md

 pages.
 Here is a minimal version:

 The Scaler servlet takes parameters in the HTTP request format:
-`Scaler/request\_path/?param1=value1&param2=value2&...` Unknown parameters
+`Scaler?param1=value1&param2=value2&...` Unknown parameters
 will be silently ignored.

 Recognised parameters:

-- `request_path` path to file or directory.
 - `fn` path to file or directory.
-This path will be added to the `request_path` behind the servlet name.
-Either parameter can be empty.
 All paths are relative to the configured base directory (digilib-config parameter `basedir-list`).
 - `pn` page number.
 Index into the (alphabetically sorted) directory given by the path.
 Starts with 1.
 Ignored if the path